ethereum/ethereum-org-website/src/content/learn/index.md

 ## Consensus layer upgrades {#consensus-layer-upgrades}

-A set of upgrades originally known as "Serenity" or "Eth2" aim to upgrade the core of the Ethereum protocol for a more scalable, sustainable future, utilizing a proof-of-stake consensus layer.
+A set of upgrades (originally known as "Serenity" or "Eth2") that aim to upgrade the Ethereum protocol's core for a more scalable, sustainable future, utilizing a proof-of-stake consensus layer.

 [Learn everything you need to know about Ethereum upgrades](/upgrades/).